microsoft/fluentui/packages/react-portal/Spec.md

 ## Prior Art

-Open UI research was not done for this component. `Portal` does not actually represent a UI control, but a utility component specific to React makes rendering of our of order DOM elements easy from within the React tree.
+Open UI research was not done for this component. `Portal` does not actually represent a UI control, but a utility component specific to React that makes the rendering of out of order DOM elements easy from within the React tree.

 ### v0/8 Comparison